remykarem/pandas-lightning/README.md

 # pandas-addons (WIP)

-pandas-addons is an API designed for data preprocessing based on common patterns and idioms in pandas.
+pandas-addons is an API designed to abstract common patterns and idioms in pandas.
 You can expect the following:

 - Reduce repeated code